Qualis/www-qual-is/_posts/science-and-religion.md

 ## The Social Architecture of Belief

 Science doesn't just resemble religion philosophically; it mirrors religion institutionally and psychologically.
+Sociologists of knowledge from Robert K. Merton to Bruno Latour and Peter Berger have traced how laboratories, funding agencies, and credentialing regimes stabilize what counts as "legitimate" truth.

 Universities function as cathedrals, journals as sacred texts, peer review as orthodoxy enforcement.
 Citations become scripture, with frequent references conferring authority.
 Tenure resembles priesthood: institutional protection for those who've proven their devotion.
 Retraction serves as excommunication, removal from the community of legitimate voices.
 Grant funding operates like tithing, concentrating resources among the faithful.
 Even scientific conferences resemble religious gatherings: communal reinforcement of shared beliefs, ritual presentations, and the social bonding that maintains institutional coherence.

 Beyond these institutional parallels, both science and religion serve similar psychological functions.
 They offer comfort against uncertainty by providing explanatory frameworks.
 Science promises that chaos has underlying order discoverable through method; religion promises that suffering has meaning within larger purpose.
 Both create communities around shared beliefs, whether in natural laws or divine providence.
+The analogy has limits: organized skepticism and transparent debate are built into science's rites, but naming the parallels highlights how deeply social our truth-making remains.

 Neither eliminates mystery; they relocate it.
 Religion places mystery in the divine; science places it in the yet-to-be-discovered.
 Both provide the psychological comfort of knowing there are authoritative answers, even if we don't possess them all yet.

-These institutional patterns aren't unique to contemporary science—they've repeated throughout history with each paradigm shift.
+These institutional patterns aren't unique to contemporary science; they've repeated throughout history with each paradigm shift.

 ## Skepticism and Shifting Truth